-Peter Beale of Eastlakes U3A has generously made his Keeping the Marbles Rolling (KTMR) available for use by U3As.
+The late Peter Beale, formerly of Eastlakes U3A, generously made the Keeping the Marbles Rolling (KTMR) program available for ongoing use by U3As.
 The only condition is that U3As must sign an agreement that it will be used solely for the U3A to which it is provided and not for any other purpose.

 Aim Keeping your brain active is one of the ways by which you can maintain your quality of life.
 The KTMR program is designed to keep some of the functions of your mind in trim in the same way as you take physical exercise to keep your body in trim.

 Brain functions our brain controls many aspects of what we do and feel including our emotions and our physical actions.
 The main functions helping us to do this are: verbal, numerical and spatial abilities; logic, or reasoning; creativity; and short and long term memory.
 We use these functions to a greater or lesser degree in the normal course of our lives.
 KTMR aims to help you exercise these seven functions systematically and regularly.

 Presentation Keeping The Marbles Rolling is presented in a series of Programs to groups of between 10 and 20 people.
 A program consists of eight sessions of 1½ hours, generally given once a week.
 In each session there is at least one set of exercises for each of the seven functions except creativity, which is exercised by attendees in their own time.
 The method for doing this is explained in the KTMR Leaders Training Manual.

 There is some progression from session to session in a few of the topics, but anyone can join the programs at any time.
 New starters will be helped as necessary by other course members and the course leader.